Crêpes SucréesGalette de SarrasinAgneau de Pré-SaléAndouille de Guémené

 View page →

 Brittany sits at the Atlantic tip of France — Celtic language, granite coast, the country's coldest summer water and richest dairy.
 The defining dish is the crêpe in two forms: galettes au sarrasin (savory buckwheat) and crêpes sucrées (sweet wheat).
 The savory galette is the Breton lunch — folded around ham, egg, and Emmental (galette complète), or sausage, or seafood.
-Beurre blanc (white butter sauce) was invented in Nantes, the regional capital — butter emulsified with shallot, white wine, and vinegar, served with poached fish.
+Beurre blanc (white butter sauce) was invented in Nantes, the historical Breton capital — butter emulsified with shallot, white wine, and vinegar, served with poached fish.
 Kouign-amann is the buttered-laminated pastry of Douarnenez — 30%+ butter by weight, caramelized sugar crust.
 Seafood — oysters from Cancale, lobsters from Audierne, scallops from Saint-Brieuc — sets the European standard.
 Salted-butter caramel is the regional dessert flavor.
 The cuisine is Atlantic-distinct, dairy-deep, and Celtic-rooted.

 The Palate